 During the year, there were no materially significant transactions with the related parties viz. promoters, directors or the management or their relatives or subsidiary that had potential conflict with the interest of the Company at large.
+All details relating to financial and commercial transactions where Directors may have a pecuniary interest are provided to the Board and the interested Directors neither participate in the discussion nor vote on such matters.
 All related party transactions are mentioned in the Notes to Accounts.
 The Related Party Transactions Policy as approved by the Board is uploaded on the Company's website at www.abmindia.com.